neuropoly/intranet.neuro.polymtl.ca/data/dataset-curation.md

 ### Regions and atlases

-To be consistent regarding the way anatomical regions will be reffered to, please follow this table (based on the BIDS [labels](https://bids-specification.readthedocs.io/en/stable/derivatives/imaging.html#common-image-derived-labels)):
+To be consistent regarding the way anatomical regions will be referred to, please follow this table (based on the BIDS [labels](https://bids-specification.readthedocs.io/en/stable/derivatives/imaging.html#common-image-derived-labels)):

 | Abbreviation (label) | Description |
 | :---: | :---: |